-13. RESTRUCTURING
+12. RESTRUCTURING

 In the fourth quarter of 2011 and second quarter of 2012, we implemented restructuring plans to improve our financial performance.
 As a result of these actions, we recorded restructuring charges within all reportable segments that were comprised of termination benefits, facility closure costs and inventory charges.
-In 2012, approximately \$430,000 was recorded in operating expenses in the Consolidated Statement of Operations, and in 2011, approximately \$448,000 was recorded in cost of revenue and \$287,000 was recorded in operating expenses.
+In 2012, approximately \$430,000 was recorded in operating expenses in the Consolidated Statement of Operations as a result of these restructuring plans and, in 2011, approximately \$448,000 was recorded in cost of revenue and \$287,000 was recorded in operating expenses.